-- The assessment and evaluation processes are not documented. - The program cannot demonstrate the processes do what they claim. - The assessment, evaluation, and improvement cycle is not complete. - The process is not sustainable.
+- The assessment and evaluation processes are not documented. - The program cannot demonstrate the processes do what they claim. - The assessment, evaluation, and improvement cycle is not complete. - The process is not sustainable for reasons such as the workload on the faculty or excessive frequency of data collection (i.e., every outcome in every course year).